KomacloS/BOM_DM/README.md

 3. Select an assembly and upload a BOM CSV.
 4. Review the import report, BOM items and any tasks created for unknown parts.

+Right-click or use the Delete buttons to remove Customers, Projects or Assemblies.
+If a Customer or Project has children, the GUI will prompt to cascade-delete.

+Use **Import BOM** on an Assembly to load a CSV with the strict header.
+The dialog reports matched/unmatched counts and any created task IDs.

 ## Debug GUI

 Launch the optional Qt-based debug GUI to explore the API locally.
 The